genonullfree/teleporter/README.md

 # WIP Disclaimer

 Teleport is currently a work in progress.
-There is no error checking or anything like that (nc doesn't either :P).
 Use at your own risk.